 Use your group memberships to network effectively (for free).

 Go directly into a group to search its members.
 After you are in a group, click on the Members tab.
 Now you can search by industry key word, job title and/or location.
 You can scroll through the first 100 profiles with a free LinkedIn account.
 If you see a member that interests you, you’ll see the phrase “send a message.”
 When you do not know someone, it is better to “Send a message” rather than ask them to connect with you.

 Company pages are a goldmine of information.
 They include current and former employees, career path, company activity/news, and selected job openings.
 Use the “Follow Company” option on the company’s page to have their updates appear on your LinkedIn home page.

 Search Jobs that are posted directly to LinkedIn by employers.
 To search specifically for entry level jobs, select “Advanced search”, “More options” and then “Experience Level”.

 The purpose of an informational interview is to ask for advice and information, not ask for a job.
 Useful topics are:

 Possible questions to ask: Can you tell me about your career path?
 Can you describe a typical work day?
 What are your biggest challenges?
 What do you enjoy most?
 What can you suggest to someone starting in this field?
 Are there any professional organizations I should consider?
 Is there anyone else that you might recommend I speak with?

 Follow up after the meeting.
-Send a thank you note (in the mail, or via email), to reiterate what you learned and to thank the person for taking the time to meet with you.
+Send a thank you note (in the mail, or via email), to reiterate what you learned and to thank the person for taking the time to talk with you.
 If a position should open up at the company, get back in touch with that person and ask if you can talk about the opening.
 He or she might even forward your resume on your behalf to HR or the hiring manager.